20 Mountain Gate Drive

-Narrow or curved canals were not treated during the initial procedure.
+- Narrow or curved canals were not treated during the initial procedure.

-Complicated canal anatomy went undetected in the first procedure.
+- Complicated canal anatomy went undetected in the first procedure.

-The restoration did not prevent salivary contamination to the inside of the tooth.
+- The restoration did not prevent salivary contamination to the inside of the tooth.

 In other cases, a new problem can jeopardize a tooth that was successfully treated.

-New decay can expose the root canal filling material to bacteria, causing a new infection in the tooth.
+- New decay can expose the root canal filling material to bacteria, causing a new infection in the tooth.

 Retreatment is performed in two visits and involves the following:

-- At the retreatment appointment the endodontist will administer local anesthetic to numb the tooth.
+At the initial visit, the endodontist will examine the tooth, take x-rays, and discuss your treatment options.
+If you and your endodontist choose retreatment, the retreatment will be scheduled at that time for a future date.
+At the retreatment appointment, the endodontist will administer local anesthetic to numb the tooth.
 After the tooth is numb, the endodontist will reopen your tooth to gain access to the root canal filling material.
-In many cases, complex restorative materials (crown, post and core material) must be disassembled and removed to permit access to the root canals.
+In many cases, complex restorative materials (crown, post, and core material) must be disassembled and removed to permit access to the root canals.

 After removing the canal filling, the endodontist can clean the canals and carefully examine the inside of your tooth using a microscope, searching for any additional canals or unusual anatomy that requires treatment.

 After cleaning the canals, the endodontist will fill and seal the canals and place a temporary filling in the tooth.
 Post space may also be prepared at this time.

-- After your endodontist completes retreatment, you will need to return to your dentist as soon as possible to have a new crown or other restoration placed on the tooth to protect and restore it to full function.
+After your endodontist completes retreatment, you will need to return to your dentist as soon as possible to have a new crown or other restoration placed on the tooth to protect and restore it to full function.